We Aggregated 458,500+ Surveillance Records Across 183 Countries

 We built Symvek Sentinel to answer a simple question: what’s watching you?

-The result: 414,093 surveillance cameras mapped worldwide.
+The result: 458,500+ surveillance records aggregated worldwide.
 And we’re still expanding.

-OpenStreetMap contributors have tagged hundreds of thousands of surveillance cameras using the man_made=surveillance tag.
-This is our largest single source, with particularly dense coverage in Europe and Asia-Pacific.
+OpenStreetMap contributors are the global community-mapping layer.
+OSM volunteers have tagged hundreds of thousands of fixed surveillance cameras using man_made=surveillance, with particularly dense coverage across Europe, Asia-Pacific, and major metro areas.

-Government Open Data from agencies in 15+ countries: TfL London (883 JamCams), Caltrans California (3,434 cameras across 12 districts), DriveBC (1,058 highway cameras), Ontario/Alberta/Quebec 511 networks, Toronto, Vancouver, Calgary, Leicester City Council, Austin TX, and many more.
-Government data is our highest-confidence source.
+20+ government open-data feeds contribute the high-confidence civic layer.
+TfL London (883 JamCams), Caltrans California (3,434 cameras across 12 districts), DriveBC (1,058 highway cameras), Ontario/Alberta/Quebec 511 networks, Toronto, Vancouver, Calgary, Leicester City Council, Austin TX, and many more.
+Government feeds are the highest-confidence source because each record is published by the operator.

 |---|---|---|